influxdata/docs-v2/content/influxdb/v2.3/write-data/no-code/load-data.md

 1. On the **Setting Up - MQTT Connector** page, under **Data Format**, do the following:

-  1. (Optional) In the **Regex pattern to find timestamp** field, enter the regex to find the timestamp in the MQTT message.
+  1. (Optional) In the **Regex pattern to find timestamp** field, enter the regex (regular expression) to find the timestamp in the MQTT message.
 Otherwise, InfluxDB automatically assigns a timestamp when messages are ingested into InfluxDB.

       {{% note %}}
       **Note**: Parsing rules only support finding one value at a time.